geoserver/geoserver/doc/en/user/source/extensions/mapml/installation.rst

 **SRS/CRS**

-Note that the WMS SRS or CRS must be one of the projections supported by MapML:
+Note that the WMS SRS or CRS must be one of the built-in projections supported by MapML or one of the TCRS configured through the dedicated section.
+Built-in MapML CRS are:

 - MapML:WGS84 (or EPSG:4326)
 - MapML:OSMTILE (or EPSG:3857)